 There is a REALLY good chance that your husband is trying to lead you – but – are you listening?
 Are you following?
 Do you even acknowledge his attempts at leadership?

-In real life, husbands tend to lead in subtle ways.
-They don’t usually announce – “We will now begin our 6:30pm nightly Bible study time.
+In real life, some husbands tend to lead in subtle ways.
+They don’t necessarily announce – “We will now begin our 6:30pm nightly Bible study time.
 Here is an outline of the books of the Bible we will be covering for the next 12 months.
 There will be a test every week and here is a list of all the Bible verses I expect each family member to memorize each week.
 You will all be graded.
 There will be an essay question once a month, with extra credit options.”

-I think sometimes we as wives tend to expect our husbands to stand in front of our families like a pastor and preach or like a Sunday School teacher and teach for 1 hour every night.
+I think sometimes we as wives tend to expect our husbands to stand in front of our families like a pastor or like a Sunday School teacher and teach for 1 hour every night.

 I would like to suggest, that MOST husbands don’t follow that type of style, but they DO try to lead their families in many ways.